AndrewJHart/deepdream-for-everyone/README.md

 $ ...
 ```

+^ Do not deactivate this environment now, i'm just demonstrating how to
+disable the enviroment later.
+You must always reactivate the virtual env
+before running your python  app.

 ## Installing dependencies

 In standard python projects all dependencies are installed with pip and saved to a file named `requirements.txt`.

-This has
-been a python standard for as long as I can remember.
+> This has been a python standard for as long as I can remember.
+Anaconda is nice, and I haven't had much time to tinker with it but I can
+say that I have deployed many python applications into production
+and written many serverless python apps as well as scripts and its always
+been a virtualenv, pip, and a requirements.txt file for dependencies.

 Therefore, all you need to before being able to run the script is execute this command in your activated python3 virtual environment.

 ```bash
 (venv) $ pip install -r requirements.txt